-The project will be funded by BGK Bank in cooperation with KUKE Insurance to open a Credit line for Uganda Government starting with Good Care International Teaching University Hospital in Uganda.

-BGK bank as the only state development bank in Poland has a long history of financing projects on a basis of Build Operate and Transfer under the Financing principle of up to 85% from the funders and 15% from Uganda government.
+The project will be funded by BGK Bank of Poland in cooperation with KUKE Insurance that will open a Credit line for Uganda Government starting with Good Care International Teaching University Hospital in Uganda.
+BGK bank as the only state development bank in Poland has a long history of financing projects both on PPP and BOT.

 The implementation of the funding process entails the initialization of a bi-lateral relationship between the Government of Uganda and the Government of Poland.
 The benefactor Ministry of Health of Uganda shall formally request the Ministry of Finance of Uganda to cogitate issuing an official letter to BGK Bank and KUKE confirming the interest in a bi-lateral financial cooperation supported by the Ministry Trade of Poland (where Polish companies (IDS-BUD, ALVARO and the Pharmaceutical Research Institute are involved).

-Sharply followed by the internal analysis process carried on by BGK and KUKE concerning the limit for financing/insuring for Uganda State Treasury.
+This will be followed by the internal analysis process carried on by BGK and KUKE concerning the limit for financing/insuring for Uganda State Treasury.

 At an advanced level, the two parties shall be involved in the Signing of a Memorandum of Understanding ("the MoU") establishing basic terms and conditions which shall be implemented in each future facility agreement.

-The government of Uganda, Good care Uganda Foundation and the Polish Funders will join to establish a special purpose vehicle (SPV) company to work on the design, construction, operations and maintenance of Good care international teaching hospital for a specified government-granted concession for a period of around 13 years (3 years' construction plus 10 years' operation), after which the facility would be handed back to Good care Uganda Foundation.
-The initial investment is intended to be recovered through revenues from the services provided during the concession period, which will be determined to sufficiently pay off the debt incurred and earn an acceptable profit from the hospital cash flows.
+Good care Uganda Foundation and the lead partner on the project (IDS BUDS S.A) will join to establish a special purpose vehicle (SPV) company to work on the design, construction, operations and maintenance of Good care international teaching hospital for a specified government-granted concession for a period of around 35 years (3 years' construction plus 32 years' operation), after which the facility would be handed back to government of Uganda under the custodianship of Good care Uganda Foundation.